tsimbalar/serilog-settings-comparison/docs/README.md

 ### Sinks - `LoggingLevelSwitch`
 Some sinks such as the *Seq* sink accept a `LoggingLevelSwitch` that can be remote-controlled.
-In those case, the same ``LoggingLevelSwitch` instance that is used to control the global minimum level must be used.
-The *reference* to the switch is nted with the symbol `$`.
+In those case, the same `LoggingLevelSwitch` instance that is used to control the global minimum level must be used.
+The *reference* to the switch is noted with the symbol `$`.

 - in **C#** (ex : `222-LoggingLevelSwitch.csx`)